opdavies/oliverdavies.uk/source/_posts/reflections-speaking-unifieddiff.md

 ---
 title: Reflections on speaking at UnifiedDiff
 date: 2012-09-06
-excerpt:
-  Yesterday evening I went along and spoke at the UnifiedDiff meetup in Cardiff.
+excerpt: Yesterday evening I went along and spoke at the UnifiedDiff meetup in Cardiff.
 tags:
-  - talks
+    - speaking
 ---

 Yesterday evening I went along and spoke at the